janalbhandari/CMPE-202-Project/README.md

 UML Diagram Generators - PlantUML

 # Pre-requisites
-Java should be installed on your machine.
+Java, Maven, GRAPHVIZ  should be installed on your machine.
-GRAPHVIZ to be installed prior to running the java application.
-Maven to be installed.

 # Steps to run the application